Beta Live · Please report any issues

 what it used to be

-Anyone who has been diving the Red Sea for more than a decade knows this to be true.
-The Thistlegorm is not the Thistlegorm it was.
-Where coral once covered the entire hull, years of heavy traffic and anchor damage have left their mark.
-It is still a world-class wreck โ€” but it is a diminished version of what it was, and the trend continues every season.
+The Thistlegorm is a measure of how quickly the visible damage can accumulate even on a site with enormous awareness and protection.
+Where coral once covered the hull, years of heavy traffic and poor anchoring practice have left their mark.
+It is still a remarkable wreck, but a diminished version of what it was, and the trend does not reverse on its own.

 This is not a reason to stay out of the water.
 It is a reason to be better in it.
-The Atlas is committed to documenting the real condition of every dive site โ€” not the marketing version, but the honest truth.
-We want our members to understand what they're looking at, to care about it, and to advocate for it.
+The Atlas documents the real condition of every site, not the marketing version.
+We want members to understand what they are looking at, to notice the difference between a healthy reef and a struggling one, and to care enough to say so.

 Honest Site Conditions

-Every dive site documented with its real current condition โ€” not the version from a 2015 travel article.
+Every dive site documented with its real current condition, not the version from a 2015 travel article.
 Members report changes, damage and improvements in real time.

 Naming What Goes Wrong

-Anchor damage, overcrowded sites, practices that harm the ecosystem โ€” we document them.
+Anchor damage, overcrowded sites, practices that harm the ecosystem: we document them.
 Not to shame, but because awareness is how things improve.

 A Community That Cares